tulior/tulio-dev-resume/README.md

 **Client: State Secretariat of Finance**
 *   **Built the State Budget System:** I owned the full-stack development of the Multi-Year Plan module.
 This is the software the government uses to define its 4-year fiscal plan.
-*   **Recursive SQL:** Legal hierarchies (Articles -> Paragraphs -> Sections) are deeply nested.
-I wrote a recursive SQL engine to model this structure and automatically handle renumbering when laws changed.
-*   **Internal Tooling:** Built a browser-based editor that allowed auditors to visually "diff" budget versions, saving them hours of manual checking.
+*   **Legislative Drafting Engine:** I built the core Full Stack engine for drafting organic laws.
+To handle deep legal hierarchies (Articles -> Paragraphs), I engineered a **recursive SQL** data model paired with a custom **interactive UI** that allowed auditors to manipulate the hierarchy and view visual "diffs" of version changes.

 ---